 Cost of food and beverage revenues decreased from \$52,644 for the thirty-nine weeks ended November 2, 2008 to \$48,325 for the thirty-nine weeks ended November 1, 2009.
-Cost of food and beverage products, as a percent of food and beverage revenue decreased 60 basis points to 24.4 percent for the thirty-nine weeks ended November 1, 2009 compared to 25.0 percent for the thirty-nine weeks ended November 2, 2008.
+Cost of food and beverage products, as a percent of food and beverage revenue decreased 60 basis points to 24.4 percent for the thirty-nine weeks ended November 2, 2008.
 Margin pressure experienced in our beverage and grocery cost categories were offset by lower costs, as a percent of revenue, primarily in our produce and dairy categories.